icpc/ccs-specs/World_Finals_CCS_Requirements.md

 the Director of Operations and/or their designee.

-The choice of the CCS actually used to run the World Finals each year will be made by the Director of Operations from among those CCSs which have been accepted as candidates prior to the acceptance deadline.
+The choice of the CCS actually used to run the World Finals each year will be made by the Technical Director from among those CCSs which have been accepted as candidates prior to the acceptance deadline.

 ## Required Capabilities